velasquezerik/start-django-project/README.md

-`pipenv run migrate` | `python manage.py migrate` `pipenv run createsuperuser` | `python manage.py createsuperuser` `pipenv run static` | `python manage.py collectstatic`
+`pipenv run migrate` | `python manage.py migrate` `pipenv run createsuperuser` | `python manage.py createsuperuser` `pipenv run static` | `python manage.py collectstatic` `pipenv run isort` | isort is a Python utility / library to sort imports alphabetically, and automatically separated into sections.
+`pipenv run flake8` | Flake8 runs all the tools by launching the single flake8 command.
+It displays the warnings in a per-file, merged output.

 To compile your static files, you need to run `pipenv run static`.